mitchyboy3/Notes-and-WalkThroughs/Framworks/Ionic/ionicTutorial.md

 ###More Learning
 http://appcamp.io/ - AWESOME!
 Interactive, like codeschool.com.
 (Ionic 1.x)
-Building Mobile Apps with Ionic on Pluralsight Exercise
-Migrate Angular ToDo app to a tab in the ionic tab starter.
+Building Mobile Apps with Ionic on Pluralsight app to a tab in the ionic tab starter.

-Prep for Tomorrow!
+#Ionic Emulate, Run, View

 1. Install xcode for tomorrow (and command line build tools) xcode-select --install choose "xcode" for xcode and command line build tools, choose install for just the tools
 2. Install Ionic Viewer app on smartphone

-#Day 2 - Ionic Emulate, Run, View

-##Review
-###Ionic Basics

 ###Emulate & Run
 Create new tabs starter app, view in browser, then build into an IOS app.